yumna-khan/scRNA-seq-analysis/README.md

 In total, the dataset comprises 156,572 cells and 25,129 gene features.
 Cells are categorized into two infection states: naïve and infected, enabling comparative analysis of transcriptional responses over time.

 ### 2. Quality Control
 The dataset was explored prior to quality control to examine metadata and assess the number of cells and genes.
-Quality control was performed by calculating the percentage of mitochondrial gene expression (`percent.mt`) as an indicator of cellular stress.
+Quality control was performed in R (v4.5.2) by calculating the percentage of mitochondrial gene expression (`percent.mt`) as an indicator of cellular stress.
 Cells undergoing stress or apoptosis, which can occur during viral infections such as Influenza A virus (IAV), often exhibit elevated mitochondrial RNA content due to leakage of cytoplasmic RNA.
 Cells with mitochondrial percentages exceeding 10–20% were considered low quality and potentially non-viable (Osorio & Cai, 2020).

 To visualize the distribution of quality control metrics prior to filtering, violin plots were generated for each sample (grouped by `orig.ident`), displaying the number of detected genes per cell (`nFeature_RNA`), total RNA counts per cell (`nCount_RNA`), and the percentage of mitochondrial gene expression (`percent.mt`).